Mike Yastrzemski Player Props: Giants vs. Marlins

-On Monday, Mike Yastrzemski (.220 batting average in his past 10 games, with a double, a home run and two RBI) and the San Francisco Giants face the Miami Marlins, whose starting pitcher will be Jesus Luzardo.
+On Tuesday, Mike Yastrzemski (.225 batting average in his past 10 games, with a double, a home run and two RBI) and the San Francisco Giants face the Miami Marlins, whose starting pitcher will be Edward Cabrera.
 First pitch is at 6:40 PM ET.

-In his previous game he had a one-hit showing (1-for-5) against the Tigers.
+He had a hitless showing in his previous game (0-for-4) against the Marlins.

 Mike Yastrzemski Game Info & Props vs. the Marlins